 Arlington is one of just 48 counties in the United States, and nine in Virginia, to receive the highest rating from all three credit agencies for its bonds.

 The Arlington County Board adopted a $1.4 billion balanced budget with a two-cent property tax rate increase.

-The Arlington County Board will consider dozens of items at its November Meeting.
-Here are some of the agenda highlights.
+The Arlington County Board will adopt the FY 2020 Budget and consider dozens of other items at its April 2019 Meeting.

-The County Board adopted its 10-year infrastructure plan and acted on dozens of other items at its Saturday, July 14 Regular County Board Meeting.
+The County Board acted on dozens of items at its February Regular County Board Meeting.